dergigi/dergigi.github.io/21-lessons.md

 <!-- Part III -->
 -   Thanks to [Saifedean Ammous] for his convictions, savage tweets, and writing The Bitcoin Standard
 -   Thanks to [Dhruv Bansal] for taking the time to discuss some of these ideas with me.
 -   Thanks to [Matt Odell] for his candor and also for taking the time to discuss some of these ideas with me, even if he doesn’t remember all of it.
 -   Thanks to [Michael Goldstein] and [Pierre Rochard] for curating and providing relevant literature via the [Nakamoto Institute]
 -   Thanks to [Jannik], [Camilo], and [Matt] for providing feedback to early drafts of this article

+-   And finally, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is crypto twitter.

 ### Further Reading